quicwg/multipath/draft-lmbdhk-quic-multipath.md

 Each endpoint manages the set of paths that are available for transmission.
 At any time in the connection, each endpoint can decide to abandon one of these paths, following for example changes in local connectivity or changes in local preferences.
-After a client abandons a path, the server will not receive any more non-probing packets on that path.
+After an endpoint abandons a path, the peer will not receive any more non-probing packets on that path.

 An endpoint that wants to close a path SHOULD NOT rely on implicit signals like idle time or packet losses,